ajfite/hugo-liftoff/README.md

 ## Documentation

-The full documentation is hosted on this repo's [Github Wiki](https://github.com/wjh18/hugo-liftoff/wiki).
+The full documentation is hosted on wjh18's repo [Github Wiki](https://github.com/wjh18/hugo-liftoff/wiki).

-Please open an issue if you find any mistakes in the docs or have suggestions for improvement.
+This fork currently does not have separate documentation, DO NOT OPEN ANY ISSUES ON THE wjh18 REPO IF YOU ARE USING THIS REPO.
+Documentation on the original repo will not reflect the changes in this fork.

 ## Demo Site

-A working [demo of the theme](https://hugo-liftoff.netlify.app/) is available to the public for evaluation.

-The `exampleSite` content included with the theme, which you're free to copy into your own project, mirrors the content used in the demo.
-The idea behind this is to help you get started quickly and replicate any features you saw in the demo that you think could be useful in your own project.
+There is a [demo of the original theme](https://hugo-liftoff.netlify.app/) available.
+There is currently no demo of this fork, I'll try setting that up soon(tm).

 ## Notable Features